HungEmb/AndroidHIDL/README.md

 This project focuses on programming a full-stack application in order to support new hardware in Android.
 My example is written on Android 9 for Sony Xperia XZ.
 The idea is to control indicator rdg led of Sony Xperia XZ.
 Based on my tutorial, Readers are able to program a full-stack aplication for any specific device with some changes.
 ## HAL Layer
 ### Create a sketch for HIDL interface
-These step is responsible for creating new HAL layer sketch formated under HIDL(HAL interface definition language)
+These steps are responsible for creating new HAL layer sketch formated under HIDL(HAL interface definition language)
-- Creat all necessary folders
+- Create all necessary folders
 ```
 # cd android_source_tree
 # mkdir -p hardware/interfaces/hvulight/2.0/default
 ```
-- Creat 2 files in ```hardware/interfaces/hvulight/2.0```: IHvulight.hal and types.hal define interfaces and types of data respectively
+- Create 2 files in ```hardware/interfaces/hvulight/2.0```: IHvulight.hal and types.hal define interfaces and types of data respectively
 - IHvulight.hal content
 ```
 package android.hardware.hvulight@2.0;